-With a focus on workflow, automation, and design, Tejs and Thomas, along with a talented team, began meeting the industry's need for a studio management solution.
+With a focus on workflow, automation, and design, Tejs and Thomas and a talented team began meeting the industry's need for a studio management solution.
 A client in Germany signed a contract for Creative Force, even before a line of code could be written for the program.
 It started a long-running dynamic for Creative Force, of listening to users and adjusting features based on client feedback.

 Tiny Turns, Big Possibilities

 The success of Pixelz, and now Creative Force, comes from the dedicated work of a talented and devoted team.
 Beyond that, it's a story of serendipitous timing-a lot of little turns at just the right time.

 Two competitors from Denmark's web design scene decided they were better suited as partners than rivals.

 Pausing an email just long enough to get a message from Amazon.

 Recognizing an industry's need because of the similarity to their own struggles.

 And with the learnings that came with having overcome them, being perfectly suited to offer the solution.